IObundle/iob-cache/README.md

 # IOb-cache

 IOb-cache is a high-performance, configurable open-source Verilog cache.
-If you use or like this repository, please cite the following article:
+If you use or like this repository, please cite the respective article as indicated above in the "About" section.

-Roque, J.V.; Lopes, J.D.; Véstias, M.P.; de Sousa, J.T.
-IOb-Cache: A High-Performance Configurable Open-Source Cache.
-Algorithms 2021, 14, 218. https://doi.org/10.3390/a14080218

 IOb-cache supports pipeline architectures, allowing one request per clock cycle (read and write).
 IOb-cache has both Native (pipelined) and AXI4 back-end interfaces.